 - View catalogued material from the Verena Tunnicliffe Collection (VTC): https://sioapps.ucsd.edu/collections/bi/search/?q=VTC

-The Robert Vrijenhoek Collection is expected to arrive at SIO-BIC after November 2018, and frozen material from this collection will also be distributed to the Smithsonian's Global Genomic Initiative.
+The Robert Vrijenhoek Collection is expected to arrive at SIO-BIC starting in January 2019, and frozen material from this collection will also be distributed from MBARI to the Smithsonian's Global Genomic Initiative.

 View a map of collection localities from: